 Why clone M.2 SSD to M.2 SSD drive?

 Here are 3 main reasons in the following why do you want to clone M.2 SSD to another M.2 SSD.

 💿 Get larger capacity.
 Typically, the brand computers will install an M.2 SSD drive as boot disk, however, it will be filled up eventually after a long time use.
 So you may want to clone M.2 SSD to larger M.2 SSD drive to expand disk space.

 Get better performance.
 You may find that your computer run smoothly at first, but it will get slower and slower after a period of time.
 That is because your computer does not have enough space and you need a bigger M.2 SSD.

 Replace the damaged disk.
 Owing to many unexpected error, such as, virus, hardware failure, your disk may be corrupted.
 In this situation, clone failing hard drive to prevent data loss and replace the old disk with the new one could be the best choice.

-The best free M.2 SSD cloner - AOMEI Backupper
+The best M.2 SSD cloner - AOMEI Backupper

 To be honest, there are so many M.2 drive duplicators you can find on the Internet, but it’s difficult to distinguish which one is the best.
-Here, It's strongly recommended to try the free M.2 clone software - AOMEI Backupper Standard, because its advantages are in the following.
+Here, It's strongly recommended to try M.2 clone software - AOMEI Backupper Professional, because its advantages are in the following.